7 best Wireshark alternatives for Mac (packet capture & Wi-Fi analyzers)

 • Focused on signal strength above all else.

-Pricing: Available on Setapp from $9.99/month.
+Pricing: Available on Setapp from $9.99/month + tax, along with over 250 other apps.

 Remember back when Wi-Fi signals were significantly weaker and less reliable than they are now?
 Although we get to enjoy high-speed internet just about everywhere nowadays, signal levels can still vary.
-NetSpot has three modes to let you analyze your WiFi network: Inspector (to look at parameters), Survey (to build Wi-Fi heatmaps), and Planning (drafting up future Wi-Fi networks with signal emulation).
+NetSpot has three modes to let you analyze your Wi-Fi network: Inspector (to look at parameters), Survey (to build Wi-Fi heatmaps), and Planning (drafting up future Wi-Fi networks with signal emulation).
 For amateurs and professionals alike, it can make troubleshooting a lot easier and streamlined.

 Pros: